-In this method, the crates or modules holding the birds are loaded into a container and gas is introduced into the container (refer to Figures under Article 7.6.12.).
+In this method, the crates or modules holding the birds are loaded into a container and gas is introduced into the container.
 As shown in the example below, each containerised gassing unit (CGU) typically comprises a gas-tight chamber designed to accommodate poultry transport crates or a module.
 The container or chamber is fitted with gas lines and diffusers, with silencers, which in turn are connected via a system of manifolds and gas regulators to gas cylinders.
 There is a hole at the top of the unit to permit displaced air to escape when filling the container with gas.